t-chab/dockerfiles/README.md

 ## 2021.06 : Deprecation notice

-Please note a lot of this images are now deprecated, because there is better designed and well maintained images available elsewhere.
+Please note a lot of these images are now deprecated, because there is better designed and well maintained images available elsewhere.

 For each deprecated images, you'll find below a link to the alternative.